 Home Reading Support for disadvantaged children

-Working in the most deprived housing estates in west London Doorstep Library Network volunteers encourage disadvantaged primary school age children to learn to love books and reading for pleasure.
-Our aim is to improve literacy by encouraging children to read at home supported by their parents.
+Working in deprived council estates in London, Doorstep Library volunteers encourage disadvantaged primary school aged children to learn to love books and reading for pleasure.
+Our aim is to improve literacy by inspiring children to read at home supported by their parents.

 January 2017 - December 2018